Z1ni/zhttpd/README.md

 Currently supports GET, POST and HEAD methods **AND** CGI.
 Supports simple caching by providing Last-Modified and handling If-Modified-Since.

+POST method handling doesn't support _multipart/form-data_ at this moment.

-CGI support works currently only with PHP5 (php5-cgi).
+CGI support works currently only with PHP (tested with php5-cgi).
 If you want to run a PHP script, just point your browser to a PHP file.

 #### TODO:
 * Pretty much everything